 Stop by the Asian foods aisle.

 Asian-Americans are the largest ethnic group in Hawaii, including people of Japanese, Filipino, Chinese, and Korean descent.
-As a result, Hawaiian tastes are heavily influenced those cultures' cuisines, and you can find many ingredients in grocery stores that you would have to source from specialty Asian markets on the mainland.
-As tourists, our go-tos in the Asian food aisle were ramen and other noodle soup packets, rice (so many varieties!), and kimchi (find a great selection in the produce department).
+As a result, Hawaiian tastes are heavily influenced by those cultures' cuisines, and you can find many ingredients in grocery chains that you would have to source from specialty Asian markets on the mainland.
+As tourists, our go-tos in the Asian food aisle were ramen and other noodle soup packets, rice (so many varieties!), and kimchi (you'll find a great selection in the produce department).

 Buy some souvenirs.

-Another fun grocery store souvenir is a store-branded reusable shopping bag—many of them feature Hawaiian-inspired designs, and if you pick out an insulated bag it will come in handy during your vacation for picnic lunches and beach days.
-I found an insulated bag decorated with cute cartoon versions of local food specialties, like shave ice and Spam musubi.
+Another fun grocery store souvenir is a store-branded reusable shopping bag—many of them feature Hawaiian-inspired designs, and if you purchase an insulated bag it will come in handy during your vacation for picnic lunches and beach days.
+I love my insulated bag decorated with cute cartoon versions of local food specialties, like shave ice and Spam musubi.

 As a tourist, my favorite Hawaiian grocery store chain is Foodland.
-I found their fresh seafood department, sushi counter, and deli to be more comprehensive than other grocery stores.
-In addition, their Maika'i Card is a free loyalty program that offers discounts (sometimes quite substantial) on most items.
+I find their fresh seafood department, sushi counter, and deli to be more comprehensive than other grocery stores, and their Maika'i Card is a free loyalty program that offers discounts (sometimes quite substantial) on many items.
 The prices noted above include the Maika'i discount.

-Foodland is a Hawaii-based company, and they own and operate over 30 Foodland, Foodland Farms, and Sack 'n Save locations on the Big Island, Maui, Oahu, and Kauai.
+Foodland is a Hawaii-owned and operated company, with over 30 locations on the Big Island, Maui, Oahu, and Kauai.

 More blog posts about Hawaii